remedium-ai/remedium-website/src/content/pages/english/terms-conditions.md

 ---
 title: "Terms & Conditions"
-meta_description: "This is a example description"
+meta_description: "Terms and conditions for using ReMediumAI's services"
 draft: false
 ---

-**Effective Date:** July, 2022
+**Effective Date:** March, 2024

-Welcome to Looka ("we," "our," or "us").
-By accessing or using our website, <https://www.looka.com> ("Website"), you agree to comply with and be bound by the following Terms and Conditions ("Terms").
+Welcome to ReMediumAI ("we," "our," or "us").
+By accessing or using our website, <https://www.remedium.ai> ("Website"), you agree to comply with and be bound by the following Terms and Conditions ("Terms").
 If you do not agree with these Terms, please do not use our Website.

 ### Acceptance of Terms